cloud-py-api/mediadc/README.md

 1. ☁ Clone this into your `apps` folder of your Nextcloud.
 1. 👩‍💻 In a terminal, run the command `make dev-setup` to install the dependencies.
-1. 🏗 Then to build the frontend application run `make build-js` (builds Vue application in production mode), or watch changes with: `make watch-js` (in development mode).
+1. 🏗 Then to build the frontend application run `make build-js-production` (builds Vue application in production mode), or watch changes with: `make watch-js` (in development mode).
 1. ✅ Enable the app through the app management of your Nextcloud.
 1. 💻 Fix easily linting issues with `npm run lint:fix`.